-Two topics of discussions that dominate social media, both in the U.S. and abroad are certification and the state of training in the protection industry.
+Two topics of discussion that dominate social media, both in the U.S. and abroad, are certification and the state of training in the protection industry.
 In reality, the two subjects cannot be separated.
-IMHO – The job market wants, and will support, a certification that meets standards set by respected industry and government organizations.
+In our (ISDA) opinion, the job market wants and will support a certification that meets standards set by respected industry and government organizations.
 Those who supply job opportunities welcome a certification that withstands the scrutiny of the corporate, legal, and insurance community.

 Training and Certification

 In other industries, it’s common practice to conduct training and issue a certificate.
-That is a reasonable and accepted practice, evidenced by the number of certified seminars and events that cover a particular industry or subject.
-But that’s not the same as certification.
+That is a reasonable and accepted practice, evidenced by the number of certified seminars and events covering a particular industry or subject.
+But that’s not the same as a certification.
 For decades the EP/Security Driver training available does not confer certification.
 It is training for a certificate.
 There is an enormous difference.
 This does not mean that the certificate is not valuable, but it is not a certification as defined by the accrediting organizations that are the standards in many other industries.
 And that is the key issue.

-The quality and legitimacy of a certification are determined by the standards used to govern the program.
+The quality and legitimacy of certification are determined by the standards used to govern the program.
 Hence a question, and maybe the most important question, you ask the training provider –

 The major issue is experience vs. certification.
 It may be hard to accept, but you cannot enter a training program with little or no experience and, at the end of five, seven, or whatever days later, be certified by those who have conducted the training.